internet4000/radio4000/README.md

 provided by Firebase after having activated it your Firebase's project authentication settings panel.

-At the moment, authentication can be enable with `Email and Password`, `Google`, `Facebook`.
+At the moment, authentication can be enabled with `Email and Password`, `Google`, `Facebook`.
 Note that social providers authentication with Google and Facebook will be shutdown in future versions.